flutter/website/cookbook/navigation/navigation-basics.md

 For example, we might have a screen that shows products.
 Our users could then tap on a product to get more information about it on a new screen.

+In Android terms, our screens would be new Activities.
+In iOS terms, new ViewControllers.
+In Flutter, screens are just Widgets!

 So how do we navigate to new screens?
 Using the [`Navigator`](https://docs.flutter.io/flutter/widgets/Navigator-class.html)!

 ## Directions